JohanneTangeA/AppMyFriends/README.md

 Login - user account

-Posts
+Posts for users who are loged in

 Direct messages

-Activities
+Page for activities to do with friends

+PAge for concerts to do with friends

 Should have: Location specification

-Could have: Suggestions about friends-matches
+Could have: Suggestions about friends-matches, camera function for pictueres

 Will not have: Video function AND Call function